 - Someone cuts their hand on glass.

 Wolves At The Door details one of the darkest chapters in Hollywood.
 Sharon Tate, a famous actress and married to one of the most beloved film directors of all time was brutally murdered by the Manson family.
 This could have been a seriously dark entry in the true crime horror movie and instead, we get a movie that falls short.
-While we have some decent performances, solid camera work, and a few creepy moments early on, there isn't much else to this film.
-A short running time doesn't allow for much character development and the pacing at times drags.
+While we have some decent performances, solid camera work, and a few creepy moments early on, there isn't much else to this story.
+The short running time doesn't allow for much character development and the pacing of the movie at times drags.
 Recommended if you don't mind a movie that takes a few liberties with the Sharon Tate murder.